 The name Agrawal or Agarwal is derived from the Agragan state said to be founded by Maharaja Agrasen some 5000 years ago.
 The word ‘Agrawal’ literally means the "children of Agrasen" or the "people of Agroha", a city in ancient Kuru Panchala, near Hisar in Haryana region said to be founded by Agrasen.

-History Of The Agrawal Community
+History of Agrawal Community

-In those ancient times Agragan was one of the numerous states or janapadas which were like the city states of Greece.
+In ancient times, Agragan was one of the numerous states or janapadas which were like the city states of Greece.
 The Mahabharata and the Buddhist and the Jain literature are the chief sources of information about them.
-The state comprised Fatehpur, Sikar, Jhunjhunu, Nawalgarh, portions of Rajasthan in the west, Mahendragarh and the Hissar districts of Haryana in the south, some areas of Punjab in the north and the territory as far as Agra in the east.
+The state comprised Fatehpur, Sikar, Jhunjhunu, Nawalgarh, portions of Rajasthan in the west, Mahendragarh and the Hisar districts of Haryana in the south, some areas of Punjab in the north and the territory as far as Agra in the east.
 Agroha, which is now in ruins and forms part of the Hissar district of Haryana, was its capital.

-Society and Religion Of The Agrawal Community
+Society and Religion of Agrawal Community

-Profession Of The Agrawal Community
+Profession of Agrawal Community

-: By and large being businessmen and traders, the Agrawals enjoy a fair share of representation in several other professions as well.
+By and large being businessmen and traders, the Agrawals enjoy a fair share of representation in several other professions as well.
 If the community has produced numerous renowned businessmen and industrialists like the Dalmias, Modis, Singhanias, Srirams and Bajajs, it has also produced a number of distinguished jurists, educationists, scientists, engineers, politicians, doctors, philosophers, poets and scholars.